AriFordsham/GHCWiki/commentary/compiler/core2-core-pipeline.md

 - **Demand analysis, 1st pass** (a.k.a. cardinality or strictness analysis): runs the demand analyser followed by worker-wrapper transformation and 0 phase of the simplifier.
 This pass tries to determine if some expressions are certain to be used and whether they will be used once or many times.

-- **Full Laziness, 2nd pass**: another full-laziness pass.
+- **Full laziness, 2nd pass**: another full-laziness pass.
 This time partial applications and functions with free variables are floated out.

 - **Common Sub-expression-elimination**: eliminates expressions that are identical.